 3) Tell a compelling story

 Communicators can more easily determine and share the brand’s story once the audience and targeted media outlets have been defined.
 The story should incorporate important statements that relate to the brand’s values and mission and the brand’s current or desired reputation as a result of the PR campaign.
-Consider creating a newsroom that breaks down each of the important themes into bite-sized or easy-to-skim stories.
+Consider creating a newsroom that breaks down the important themes into bite-sized or easy-to-skim stories.
 The goal is to captivate website visitors and encourage them to stay on the site longer and look at numerous pages.

 Remember that stating who or what the brand is isn’t enough; the brand must demonstrate its claims and ideals outside of publications and press releases.
 When the sentiment of an article is reflected in ratings reviews and social media updates, it becomes a fact in the eyes of the consumer.
 Consumers can usually identify when a brand isn’t authentic or doesn’t stay true to its brand principles.
 Take a stand and be who you claim you are, or you’ll be ousted on social media faster than you can apologize.